CobbyCode/bp10-dsp-controller/README.md

 - factory reset
 - firmware updates through the web interface

-For the A800X, DSP settings are stored on the ESP32 and reapplied after a restart or DSP reconnect.
+For the Aiyima A800X, DSP settings are stored on the ESP32 and reapplied after a restart or DSP reconnect.
 They are not written to the DSP's internal flash.

 Generic ACP profiles currently support live DSP control.
 DSP setting storage,